For mid-market acquirers, family offices & search funds

 Audit-ready sourcing log

-Every listing intake and pass/interested decision is hash-chained and anchored to Bitcoin through OpenTimestamps; the score is reproducible from the inputs and is anchored as part of the intake block.
-Self-verifying.
-When a partner, a counterparty, or counsel asks "what did we see and what did we decide," the answer is the chain.
-FRE 902(13)/(14) affidavit available on request for any record.
+Every listing intake and pass/interested decision is captured in a tamper-evident record; the score is reproducible from the inputs and is part of the record.
+When a partner, a counterparty, or counsel asks "what did we see and what did we decide," the answer is the record.
+A court-usable copy is available on request for any record.

 How it runs for a buyer